-Over the past three decades, my experiences as an ob-gyn physician, new mother, and midlife woman have led me to a revolutionary new approach to women’s health and wellness that acknowledges the seamless unity of our bodies, minds, and spirits.
-Though this wasn’t obvious to the mainstream medical community back in the 1980s and ’90s when I was first field-testing the approaches outlined in this book, it is now abundantly clear to us all that a woman’s state of health is highly influenced by the culture in which she lives, her position within it, her experiences, and her day-to-day thoughts, beliefs, and behaviors.
+Over the past 4 decades, my experiences as an ob-gyn physician, new mother, and midlife (and beyond) woman have led me to a revolutionary new approach to women’s health and wellness that acknowledges the seamless unity of our bodies, minds, and spirits.
+Though this wasn’t obvious to the mainstream medical community back in the 1980s and ’90s, when I was first field-testing the approaches outlined in this book, it is now abundantly clear to all that a woman’s state of health is highly influenced by the culture in which she lives, her position within it, her experiences, and her day-to-day thoughts, beliefs, and behaviors.

-My new edition of Women’s Bodies, Women’s Wisdom is designed to help you not only stay healthy but also thrive mentally, emotionally, and spiritually as well as physically.
-I want you to know that it is pleasure, not pain, that is your birthright.
+My newly updated edition of Women’s Bodies, Women’s Wisdom is designed to help you not only stay healthy but also thrive mentally, emotionally, and spiritually as well as physically.
+I want you to know that it is pleasure not pain that is your birthright.
 When we finally make the connection between our thoughts, our beliefs, and our physical health and life circumstances, we find that we are in the driver’s seat of our lives and can make profound changes.
 Nothing is more exhilarating or empowering.
 Stories of such healings and awakenings are found throughout this book.

 Learn More — Additional Resources

 - Women’s Bodies, Women’s Wisdom by Christiane Northrup, M.D.